xmos/ai_tools/docs/rst/flow.rst

 * ``pip3 install xmos-ai-tools --upgrade``; use a virtual-environment of your choice.

-  Use ``pip install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest development version.
+  Use ``pip3 install xmos-ai-tools --pre --upgrade`` instead if you want to install the latest development version.

-  Installing ``xmos-ai-tools`` will make the xcore-opt binary available in your shell to use directly, or you can use the Python interface as detailed `here <https://github.com/xmos/ai_tools/blob/02cdcf6/docs/rst/python.rst>`_.
+  Installing ``xmos-ai-tools`` will make the xcore-opt binary available in your shell to use directly, or you can use the Python interface as detailed `here <https://github.com/xmos/ai_tools/blob/develop/docs/rst/python.rst>`_.

 * Obtain the tool-chain from http://www.xmos.ai/tools and install it according to the platform instructions.